 Don’t waste a whole lot of time doing this too by the way… you don’t want your editing to take more than it takes you to write another blog post.

-Speaking of edits, you should use Grammarly to quickly identify, proofread and correct text and grammatical errors.
+Speaking of edits, you should use editing tools and apps like Grammarly to quickly identify, proofread and correct text and grammatical errors.

 Even though I think that my English level is pretty good for a non-native speaker, I still do some mistakes and little errors here and there.